- What is Lead Ads?

 Important: Since this is a transactional program, the first email in each path will ignore the opt-in status of the contacts.
 Therefore you can use this blueprint to secure a double-opt-in with the first email, if you do not want to use the Opt-in status checkbox for all subscriptions.

 - You can now add as many other nodes as you want, depending on your marketing objectives.

 Important: Subsequent emails will not ignore the opt-in status of contacts, so contacts without an opt-in value of

-One easy way to do this is to set up two Automation Center programs.
-The first uses the New Contact entry point and follows that with a segment node which checks the contact against segment you created for the list, and then sends the contact an opt-in confirmation email.
+You can also create a program yourself by using the New Contact entry point and following that with a segment node which checks the contact against the segment you created for the list:

 Frequently asked questions